Team-Argentum/JavaToGpu/ROADMAP.md

 - [x] Keep docs aligned as API/runtime behavior changes.
   Public docs now reflect the current alpha/release posture: NVIDIA RTX 3060, NVIDIA RTX 5070, and AMD RX 7800 XT are operationally validated for repo-local confidence, Intel remains the future cross-vendor gate, and Maven publishing covers both `javatogpu` and the optional `javatogpu-ir-validation` artifact with matching release-readiness checks.

+### A6.
+OpenCL practical 90% release track

+Goal: make the OpenCL path feel complete for most practical alpha users before the next public release.
+This track prioritizes user-facing runtime control, debuggability, examples, and polished common workflows over broad low-level OpenCL API symmetry.

+- [ ] Add user-facing OpenCL device selection controls.
+  Expose backend-neutral controls for forcing a device, preferring a vendor/device class, excluding CPU OpenCL or iGPU devices, and configuring startup self-tests.
+These controls should reuse the existing runtime device-selection/profile machinery, be recorded in compile provenance and runtime artifacts, and avoid enabling automatic Multi-GPU partitioning by default.
+- [ ] Add an OpenCL device discovery and selection explanation API.
+  Provide a small API/CLI/example that lists detected platforms/devices, capability facts, self-test state, rejection reasons, ranking adjustments, and the final selected device.
+The goal is for users to answer "why this GPU?" without opening raw validation artifacts.
+- [ ] Add an optional compile/runtime lifecycle journal end-to-end.
+  Record descriptor loading, `IrGpu` loading, validation, optimizer-provider discovery, proposal execution, runtime-equivalence/review-package state, backend source selection, OpenCL build, fallback/rollback, invocation, and shutdown.
+The journal must stay opt-in, ServiceLoader-friendly, and safe for normal applications.
+- [ ] Polish common image host-helper workflows.
+  Keep the existing kernel image coverage, but improve the user-facing host API and examples for the common 2D/3D float/int/uint/RGBA8 workflows, including create/upload/readback helpers, format diagnostics, and vendor-validation coverage.
+Unsupported image families should remain explicitly documented rather than partially hidden behind confusing helpers.
+- [ ] Add a friendlier launch configuration layer.
+  Wrap the existing 1D/2D/3D `GpuExecutionConfig` support in a more discoverable public API and examples for global sizes, local sizes, work-group attributes, generated launcher helpers, and common validation failures such as oversized local groups or non-preferred multiples.
+- [ ] Evaluate a narrow `@GPU` return-value convenience layer.
+  Keep real entry-point lowering output-buffer based, but explore a small source/API convenience for scalar or single-output kernels that lowers to an explicit output holder/buffer.
+Do not generalize this into arbitrary non-`void` GPU entry semantics until helper reuse, launcher ABI, and diagnostics stay simple.
+- [ ] Add a practical OpenCL release example suite.
+  Build a curated examples-app path that covers arrays, scalar parameters, vectors, structs, packed/root-blob views, images/samplers, device selection, lifecycle journal, optimizer artifact dumps, and CPU-reference checks.
+This should become the user-facing proof that the common OpenCL path is coherent.
+- [ ] Keep Intel OpenCL bring-up as the remaining 90% confidence gate.
+  NVIDIA and AMD are the active alpha confidence lanes.
+Intel should remain a separate hardware-runner track; once hardware exists, run the same operational routine and record quirks before claiming broad cross-vendor OpenCL confidence.
+- [ ] Avoid expanding OpenCL surface symmetry without workload evidence.
+  New builtins, image families, vector widths, or low-level qualifiers should be added when a real workload, example, or diagnostic gap requires them.
+The next release should feel better because common paths are easier to use and debug, not because every OpenCL C corner has a Java facade.

 ## B. Current Language/Core Coverage

 ### B1.
 Already done baseline